 You would be surprised at how many different types of fruits and vegetables can be grown in hanging baskets.
 Placement and types of baskets play important roles.
 Some vegetables need a lot of heat and sunlight, while others prefer lower light.
 Even small vegetables need at least a gallon pot/basket/container to have enough space to grow well.

-Here are some of the more common, popular and/or favorite vegetables found in hanging gardens:
+Here are some of the more common or popular vegetables found in hanging vegetable gardens:

-Tomatoes – Smaller varieties like cherry tomatoes, grape or dwarf tomatoes thrive in hanging baskets.
+Tomatoes – Smaller varieties like cherry, grape or dwarf tomatoes thrive in hanging baskets.
 Usually, one plant per basket is good since they produce a lot and require a lot of water, so place them in an area that is sunny and easy to reach.

-If using an upright basket, plant the seeds/seedling in the center of the pot, they will drape and grow over the edges of the container, making it easy to harvest.
+If using an upright basket, plant the seeds/seedling in the center of the pot, they will grow over the edges of the container, making it easy to harvest.

 Tumbler tomatoes, which come in both red and yellow varieties, are perfect for this type of basket.
 If you use an upside-down basket, the stems/vines will come down from the bottom, making it easy to pick on demand.